Shahabks/Exp_Fraud_Complaint_Analysis/README.md

 Raw Datasets (examples) https://surfdrive.surf.nl/files/index.php/s/m34LCElefSj6M8y

 ### Cost-sensitive learning
-classification can be used when the
-“cost” of mislabelling one class is higher than that of mislabelling other classes (Elkan, 2001; Kukar et al., 1998).
+it is a classification method can be used when the “cost” of mislabelling one class is higher than that of mislabelling other classes *(Elkan, 2001)*.
 For example, the real cost to a bank of miscategorising a large fraudulent transaction as authentic is potentially higher than miscategorising (perhaps only temporarily) a valid transaction as fraudulent.
 Cost-sensitive learning tackles the issue of class imbalance by changing the cost function of the model such that misclassification of training examples from the minority